luerhard/chapter_regression_and_artifical/main.md

-### Hyperparameter tuning & Grid Search
-Most [!ml] models have so-called _hyperparameters_.
-These are parameters that influence the way the models are trained and choosing these can have a great impact on model performance.
-Trying combinations of hyperparameters and choosing the ones that result in the highest model performance is called _hyperparameter tuning_.
-The [!rf] implementation used here has two hyperparameters to tune: the number of features to be considered at each decision node (`mtry`) [see also, @lantz:MachineLearningDiscover.2015, 369ff.], and `min.node.size`, the minimum size of the terminal nodes in every tree.
-The latter implicitly defines the maximum depth of our trees.

-A common approach to tune hyperparameters is a procedure called _Grid Search cross-validation_.\todo{write GridSearch CV; describe final model, selection based on Acc etc., compare to LogReg (create LogReg model with traning data)}

 ## Random Forest

 [!^rf!] is an algorithm from the family of ensemble methods, meaning it is a compound of multiple simple algorithms called _Decision Trees_.
 Ensemble methods exploit the concept of majority voting, where multiple simple models are trained to capture different aspects of the data and the prediction is the outcome most models agree upon [@bonaccorso:MachineLearningAlgorithms.2017, 154].

 A Decision Tree is, as one would imagine, a tree of binary decisions on the data.
-The order of the decisions and the cutoff points according to which a decision is made are the things that are learned by maximizing an impurity measure like _Gini_[^impurity] or _cross-entropy_.
+The order of the decisions and the cutoff points according to which a decision is made are the things that are learned by maximizing an impurity measure like _gini_[^impurity] or _cross-entropy_.
 The trees in a [!rf] a generally much simpler, in a way that they have fewer nodes (one could imagine them more like tree stumps) than a single decision tree.
 Interestingly, this has been shown to improve the predictive performance and, most importantly, makes the [!rf] less susceptible to overfitting compared to a single Decision Tree.

-We will use 'bagged' trees here.
+We will use 'bagged' trees here.\todo{describe 'bagged'}
 It is worth mentioning that there exists another group of ensemble trees called 'boosted trees'.
 A very popular member of this relatively new group of algorithms is _AdaBoost_ [@freund:DecisionTheoreticGeneralizationOnLine.1997].
 They have shown to be very powerful because Decision Trees are trained sequentially (instead of simultaneously) and trees later in the sequence can learn from the misclassifications of earlier ones.

-[^impurity]: We will not go into detail about the differences of impurity measures here and use Gini throughout the rest of this chapter.
+[^impurity]: We will not go into detail about the differences of impurity measures here and use gini throughout the rest of this chapter.

+### Hyperparameter tuning & Grid Search
+Most [!ml] models have so-called _hyperparameters_.
+These are parameters that influence the way the models are trained and choosing these can have a great impact on model performance.
+Trying combinations of hyperparameters and choosing the ones that result in the highest model performance is called _hyperparameter tuning_.
+The [!rf] implementation used here has two hyperparameters to tune[^ntree]: the number of features to be considered at each decision node (`mtry`) [see also, @lantz:MachineLearningDiscover.2015, 369ff.], and `min.node.size`, the minimum size of the terminal nodes in every tree.\todo{lantz uses randomForest, not ranger, which only has mtry as hyperparam.
+Still ok citation?}
+The latter implicitly defines the maximum depth of our trees.

+A common approach to tune hyperparameters is a procedure called _Grid Search cross-validation_.
+We talked about cross-validation earlier, so the new term to be clarified hier is Grid Search: to do a grid search we define a grid of all possible parameter combinations of our hyperparameters and create cross-validated models for each combinations.
+Since this is an extremely computationally costly procedure, the parameter grid should be chosen with care[^cv].\todo{check if caret actually runs cv on gridsearch}
+Applying this procedure, we select the model that considers 5 features at each node with a minimum terminal node size of 4.
+This model shows an accuracy of 68.96\% sensitivity of 76.12\%, and a specificity of 60.33\% on our test data.\todo{desc what numbers mean?}

+[^ntree]: We keep the number of trees in our forest at the default of 500 as we do not expect to gain much predictive performance of this parameter in our case.
+[^cv]: In our case, we chose the values $1$ through $7$ for the number of features per decision node and $(1, 2, 3, 4, 10, 20, 50, 80, 100)$ for the minimum size of the terminal nodes in every tree.
+Combined with $5$-Fold cross-validation, this results in estimating $7\times9\times5 = 315$ models to estimate.

 ###  Interpreting ML models